-Children start primary school in the autumn term (around September) in the year a child turns six years old, and stay there until age 10.
+Children start primary school in the autumn term the year a child turns six years old.
+They then stay there until age 10.
 However, some German states have cut-off dates (such as 30 June or 31 December) to determine if a child can start school if they haven’t yet turned six when school starts.
 If a child does not turn six before the cut-off date, they are considered a kann Kind (literally ‘can child’) as opposed to a muss Kind (‘must child’).
-A muss Kind will be guaranteed a school place, while a kann Kind may be required to pass a test (Einschulungsuntersuchung) to prove their ability to attend school.
+A muss Kind will be guaranteed a school place.
+However, a kann Kind may be required to pass a test (Einschulungsuntersuchung) to prove their ability to attend school.

 Administrators do not push early admissions based on the assumption that even if the child is intellectually ready they may still not be socially and physically ready.

 On the first day at Grundschule, it is tradition for a child to bring a Schultüte, which is a large decorative conical parcel filled with candy and little presents, and the older school children may put on a performance for new students and their families.

 There are usually four grades or years (1–4) in German primary education, although in some regions primary school continues until year 6.
 Children usually go to the primary school nearest their home.
 There have been efforts to reduce the inequality in education standards between areas, but affluent neighbourhoods still tend to offer better schooling than non-affluent neighbourhoods.

 There are between 20 and 30 hour of lessons a week, increasing as the children get older.
 Even at this age, there will probably be around half an hour or more of homework (Hausaufgaben) every day.